sbidoul/whool/README.md

 odoo_version_override = "..."
 ```

-If set the following environment variables override the corresponding `pyproject.toml` options:
+If set, the following environment variables override the corresponding `pyproject.toml`
+options:

 - `WHOOL_POST_VERSION_STRATEGY_OVERRIDE`

+## Standard compliance

+`whool` is compliant with [PEP 517](https://peps.python.org/pep-0517/) and [PEP
+660](https://peps.python.org/pep-0660/), so it is compatible with all Python build
+frontends, and supports editable installs.

+> [!NOTE]
+> Editable install require support for symbolic links, which are available on most
+> platforms but may not be enabled by default on Windows.

+It supports the optional `prepare_metadata_for_build_wheel` and
+`prepare_metadata_for_build_editable` hooks, for faster metadata preparation.

 ## Comparison to setuptools-odoo